 11. Epson Expression Premium XP-7100

-The Best Printer for Home Use?
+The Best Printer for Home Use

 Shopping for the Best All-In-One Printer

-But even touchscreen displays are increasingly less necessary for printer operation.
+But even touchscreen displays are becoming increasingly less necessary for printer operation.
 We’ll talk more about connectivity options below, but just know that the touchscreen may not be that big of a deal if a printer comes with strong wireless capabilities and integration with cloud sharing apps.

 - The most cost-effective solution is an Inkjet printer, so it should come as no surprise that they tend to dominate our list of the best all-in-one printers.
 Inkjet printers use distinct cartridges to hold the ink, which is then sprayed on the surface of the paper according to the parameters set by your source device.
 As a means to maintain the standards of price and print quality, many Inkjet printers prioritize black and white over color reproduction.
 They’re a very sensible choice for a home or office that mostly prints documents.

 - Laser printers are mostly the domain of high-end professionals.
 These printers are expensive, but they offer the best print quality around.
-Laser printer models aren’t that prominent in our guide to the best all-in-one printers thanks to those high prices and the fact that they aren’t usually available as all-in-one printers, but you can check out our guide to the best color laser printer models if you need something more serious.
+Laser printer models aren’t that prominent in our guide to the best all-in-one printers due to those high prices and the fact that they aren’t usually available as all-in-one printers, but you can check out our guide to the best color laser printer models if you need something more serious.

 You may also want to keep an eye out for printers that offer separate input trays.
 This secondary tray can work as a solid secondary choice, but it can also be used to queue up two different types of paper on the same printer.

 - NFC is far less common but can be convenient.
-Short for Near Field Communication, it’s a direct to direct connection just like Bluetooth.
-Unlike Bluetooth, you have to tap your device against the printer to get a signal.
+Short for Near Field Communication, it’s a direct connection just like Bluetooth.
+Unlike Bluetooth, however, you have to tap your device against the printer to get a signal.
 It may be simple, but the need for proximity ensures that NFC won’t be a primary method of communication for most users.

-- Some all in one printers come with WiFi Direct.
+- Some all-in-one printers come with WiFi Direct.
 Fundamentally, it’s not that different from Bluetooth.
 Instead of connecting to a traditional router or hotspot, WiFi Direct allows direct connectivity between your source device and your printer.
 Printers with WiFi Direct are increasingly common, but the technology hasn’t reached the same level of saturation that Bluetooth can promise.

-There’s an obvious upfront cost for printers, but these are long-term devices, and that means there will be expenses in terms of both power usage and ink cartridge replacement.
+There’s an obvious upfront cost for printers, but these are long-term use devices, and that means there will be expenses in terms of both power usage and ink cartridge replacement.

 - The bigger cost for you is going to come down to how expensive it is to replace your ink.
-Fortunately, figuring out cost per page is pretty easy.
+Fortunately, figuring out the cost per page is pretty easy.
 The formula for cost per page is simply to divide the average number of prints per cartridge by the cost of the cartridge.
 Unfortunately, digging up accurate information can be hard – especially since the standard for what constitutes a “regular” printing job can vary.
 Many manufacturers list their cost per page, and there are independent review sites that do the same with set control variables for accuracy.